eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 ### Monitoring inference: diagnostics

-E.g. R hats, n_eff, etc. Very easy.
+E.g. $$\hat{R}$$s, number of effective samples, etc. Very easy.

 ## A Zoo of Probabilistic Programming Libraries

-Links to the relevant source code where appropriate.
+Having briefly outlined the deep (dark) underbelly of most probabilistic programming libraries, it's helpful to go through several of the more popular Python libraries as examples.
+I've also tried to links to the relevant source code in the library where possible.

 ### Stan